20-Plus Spring Vegetables: Nutrition, Benefits, How to Eat, FAQs

 9. Beets

 Beets are a root vegetable that have a sweet and earthy flavor and pair well with other spring vegetables.
-They are high in antioxidants, vitamins A and C, and may enhance athletic performance and cognitive function.
+They are high in antioxidants, vitamins A and C, and they may enhance athletic performance and cognitive function.
 In ancient medicine, beets were used to improve heart weakness, liver toxicity, irritability and restlessness.

 Beets can be roasted, boiled, or shredded and eaten raw in salads.
 They are also a great addition to smoothies, sandwiches, paninis and pasta dishes.

-10. Fava Beans
+10. Fava beans

 These nutty-tasting beans are high in protein and fiber and also contain folate, manganese, copper and other important minerals.
 Fava beans help support healthy cardiovascular function, a strong immune system and healthy motor function.
 They can also provide energy.